 Sofa Bed Buying Guide

 Buying new sofas and chairs is a major investment.
-We want you to be delighted with your choice of sofa or chair, so take some time to think about the best options for you and your home before you buy.
+We want you to be delighted with your choice of sofa or chair, so take some time to think about the best options for you, your family and your home before you buy.
+We recommend that you email product links to friends and family for comments.
+We're also quite used to people wanting to compare a few different swatches to see what will work.
+Give us a call and we'll send them out, for free!

 Size of sofa

 Any choice you make when buying your sofa or chairs will obviously depend on the size of your room and how many people you want to seat at any one time.
-Getting new furniture can be exciting!
 But we do want you to make sure that your new sofa will fit before you order, so please take a little time to measure up before you make your final choice.

 You need to try and envisage proportion too - many of our ranges have 2 or 3 sizes of sofa to choose from.
 A rough rule of thumb is that a large sofa (see sizes below) will seat 3 average size adults comfortably.
 Small sofas will accommodate 2, and we also have compact or "snuggler" sofas which provide an oversized chair for one or a cosy sofa for a couple.